Minsky's Burlesque: History

 The Minskys were raided for the first time in 1917 when Mae Dix absentmindedly began removing her costume before she reached the wings.
 When the crowd cheered, Dix returned to the stage to continue removing her clothing to wild applause.
 Billy ordered the "accident" repeated every night.
 This began an endless cycle: to keep their license, the Minskys had to keep their shows clean, but to keep drawing customers they had to be risqué.
 Whenever they went too far, they were raided.

 Morton joined the company in 1924 after graduating from New York University, and worked at the Little Apollo Theater on 125th Street.
 There was a raid during the very first show.
 For the next four years, the theater showed a weekly profit of $20,000 after payola.

 Billy's attempt, however, to present classy burlesque at the Park Theater on Columbus Circle failed miserably.

-Another famous raid occurred in April, 1925, and inspired the book and film The Night They Raided Minsky's.
-By this time it was permissible for women in shows staged by Ziegfeld, George White, and Earl Carroll – as well as burlesque – to appear topless as long as they did not move (a similar rule in London burlesque was famously demonstrated in the film Mrs. Henderson Presents).
-In a show at the National Winter Garden, Mademoiselle Fifi (née Mary Dawson from Pennsylvania) stripped to the waist and then moved.
-Occasionally a raid was triggered by the comedy material, but dirty comics did not last long because they were a liability to the management.
+The most infamous raid, according to the book and film The Night They Raided Minsky's, was said to have occurred in April 1925.
+By this time it was permissible for women in shows staged by Ziegfeld, George White, and Earl Carroll – as well as burlesque – to appear topless in a static "tableaux".
+(A similar rule in London burlesque was famously demonstrated in the film Mrs. Henderson Presents).
+The book, by Roland Barber, fictionalizes a show at the National Winter Garden, in which Mademoiselle Fifi (née Mary Dawson from Pennsylvania), stripped to the waist, moved.
+(Fifi contradicted Barber's account.)
+(Raids were occasionally triggered by the comedy material, but dirty comics did not last long because they were a liability to the management.)
+A theater scholar believes that particular raid never took place.
+But in his book, Minsky's Burlesque, Morton Minsky (with Milt Machlin) wrote, "As for April 20, 1925, the day that the raid on which the book was based took place, it was hardly epochal in the history of burlesque, but it did turn out to be a prelude to much greater troubles...
+Anyway, the raid story was fun, but the raid itself was simply one of the dozens to which we had become accustomed; certainly no big crisis."